tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ### Example

-The following example provides the basic steps to make a cluster and let it execute your task.
+The following example provides the basic steps on how to make a cluster and let it execute your task.
 To test its efficiency, we will compare the time needed to execute code being executed with and without parallelization.

 {{% warning %}}